shovon/hyperguard/README.md

 ## Similar libraries

-Valentina was inspired by [yup.js](https://github.com/jquense/yup).
-It's a good library, but Valentina's purpose is to limit the number of dependencies that JavaScript projects rely on
+Ninazu was inspired by [yup.js](https://github.com/jquense/yup).
+It's a good library, but Ninazu's purpose is to limit the number of dependencies that JavaScript projects rely on